ulthiel/JuLie.jl/docs/src/index.md

 ### Programming guidelines

 1. Have a look at the file ```src/partitions.jl``` to see how the stuff works and how I want code to look like.
-2. Check out the [Julia Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
+1. Check out the [Julia Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
-2. You can use unicode characters in the code—I find it cleaner to write λ instead of "lambda".
+1. You can use unicode characters in the code—I find it cleaner to write λ instead of "lambda".
 The [LaTex-like abbreveations](https://docs.julialang.org/en/v1/manual/unicode-input/) can be used in e.g. the [Atom](https://atom.io) editor.
-2. We use *one hard* Tab for indentation.
+1. We use *one hard* Tab for indentation.
-3. Everything has to be well-documented, algorithms and papers have to be properly referenced.
+1. Everything has to be well-documented, algorithms and papers have to be properly referenced.
 You can build the documentation locally with ```julia make.jl local``` in the directory ```doc```.
-4. If your implementation is not more efficient than those in other computer algebra systems then it's not good enough.
+1. If your implementation is not more efficient than those in other computer algebra systems then it's not good enough.
 (Don't take this too seriously, but at least try.
 I prefer to have a not incredibly fast algorithm than no algorithm at all.)
-5. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
+1. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
 Try to find computed examples in publications or which follow from general theory etc. You can run the complete unit test with ```Pkg.test("JuLie")```.
+1. I am collecting all the global imports from other packages in the main file ```JuLie.jl```.
+If you need more imports, then first put them not here but in the file you are working on.
+When you're finished we can move the imports you need to the main file.
-6. For large number arithmetic we use [Nemo](https://github.com/Nemocas/Nemo.jl) (type fmpz with constructor ZZ for integers, type fmpq with constructor QQ for rationals, etc.).
+1. For large number arithmetic we use [Nemo](https://github.com/Nemocas/Nemo.jl) (type fmpz with constructor ZZ for integers, type fmpq with constructor QQ for rationals, etc.).
 See the file ```src/enum_func.jl``` for examples.
 For more general rings (polynomial rings, Laurent polynomial rings, etc.) we use [AbstractAlgebra](https://github.com/Nemocas/AbstractAlgebra.jl), see ```src/quantum_numbers.jl``` for examples.
 This is all part of the [OSCAR](https://oscar.computeralgebra.de) system.

 ## Contributors

 * [Max Horn](https://www.quendi.de/en/math) (TU Kaiserslautern, 2020–)
-* Tom Schmit (TU Kaiserslautern, 2020–)
+* Tom Schmit (TU Kaiserslautern, 2020–2021)